Frequently Asked Questions

 When and how will students find out if they have been elected to Phi Beta Kappa?

 Students will receive written notice of their election to Phi Beta Kappa through campus mail in April.
 They should read the letter of invitation very carefully, as they must affirmatively indicate their willingness to join the chapter and to participate in the initiation ceremony.
-The Phi Beta Kappa initiation ceremony will be conducted on Saturday morning, May 17 at 10 a.m. in Evans Hall of the Cummings Arts Center.
+The Phi Beta Kappa initiation ceremony will be conducted on Saturday, May 16 at 10 a.m. in Evans Hall of the Cummings Arts Center.

 Will there be a photographer at Commencement to take pictures of each graduating senior?

 The College has retained GradImages™ to take a candid photo of each senior.
-Prior to the ceremony you may register your permanent email address at www.gradimages.com. (click on the Pre-Event Registration tab) and receive a coupon for $5 off a purchase of $25 or more.
+Prior to the ceremony you may register your permanent email address at www.gradimages.com.
 After the ceremony proofs will be posted on the Internet and mailed to graduates within one week after the ceremony.
 You may select from a variety of photo packages, place orders, and obtain answers to questions at www.gradimages.com or by calling 800-261-2576.

 Are there flowers that can be purchased for the graduates?

 Fresh flowers will be available for purchase at the Connecticut College Commencement Ceremony.
-Commencement Flowers will also be offering a commemorative 2014 class t-shirt.
+Commencement Flowers will also be offering a commemorative 2015 class T-shirt.
 You may browse available products to pre-purchase and reserve your flowers or t-shirts ahead of time at www.commencementflowers.com/index.php/connecticutcollege

 Will there be special parking for individuals with disabilities or health concerns?